Excel Row Header

 I can only see excel row headers but not my data row headers here.
 It is so confusing that actually which row header I am referring to at the moment.
 Going back and see the row header every now & then is a frustrating job to do so.

-Nothing to worry we can lock or freeze our row heading by following the below steps.
+Nothing to worry about.
+We can lock or freeze our row heading by following the below steps.

 - Step 1: Go to View > Freeze Panes.

-- Step 3: Now it doesn’t matter where you are in the sheet we will be able to see our row headers all the point of time.
+- Step 3: Now, it doesn’t matter where you are on the sheet.
+We will be able to see our row heat at all the points of time.

 Now it is easier for me to understand exactly which row I am referring to and what is my row header.